PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 \subsection{\model: Procedural Knowledge Distillation into Small Students}

-After obtaining our procedural planning data \data, we use it to fine-tune student models on the three different tasks.
+After obtaining our procedural planning data \data, we use it to fine-tune student models on the three different task settings described in \S\ref{sec:script-acq}.
 We consider both task-specific and multi-task distillation objectives to transfer generated procedural knowledge into the student models:

 \textbf{Task-specific Distillation.}\xspace\xspace Following the common practice, we use the standard autoregressive language modeling objective~\citep{radford2018improving} to fine-tune separate student models for each task: